 In the Iron Range you can cycle the trails for 100 miles, pretty cool right?

 Up in Duluth we took a guided bus tour with theduluthexperience.com.
-Really nice guys – Dave and m – they also do a craft beer tour, which, y’know, I would’ve been well into.
+They also do a craft beer tour, which, y’know, I would’ve been well into.
 We did get to see Bob Dylan’s first home though, where he lived as baby Bob.
 Further up north, in Hibbing, you can look round his teenage house too.

 Just so you know though, there’s a bit of conflict between Bob Dylan and the locals.
 They’re a little upset that he’s not prouder of his Northern Minnesota roots…